ritchieng/deep-learning-wizard/docs/deep_learning/course_progression.md

 # Course Progression
 If you would like a smooth transition in learning deep learning concepts, you need to follow the materials in a sequential order.
-Some sections are still pending as I am working on them.
+Some sections are still pending as I am working on them, and they will have the :hourglass_flowing_sand: icon beside them.

 ## 1. Practical Deep Learning with PyTorch